pbrebner/shopping-cart/README.md

 ## About

-A simple shopping website completed as part of The ODIN Projects React curriculum.
+Shopping website completed as part of The ODIN Projects React curriculum.
 Users are able to browse fake products and add them to their cart to prepare for checkout.

 ## Features